Welcome to Jane's ARC Angels, I'm super excited to have you here!

 Step 5: Copy (CTRL + C) the URL that appears in the top address bar.
-Paste that link (CTRL + V) into an email to me at email@example.com - you can reply to the email I send you, or start a new email, whatever your preference.
+Paste that link (CTRL + V) into the ARC form.

 So I'm going to do my best to explain what a review is - and isn't.